Kangaroo Island and the Coorong

 As a thank you for travelling with O'Shannessy's Quality Tours, you will automatically receive a saving on the total tour price for your second and subsequent tours.

 In most cases, O’Shannessy’s Quality Tours will match single travellers who wish to twin share with another single traveller of the same gender.
-However, if this is not possible, you will need to pay the single room supplement.

 If you are willing to twin share but are a smoker, have a CPAP machine or snore, you will need to pay the single supplement for a sole use room.